When in 1753 Giuseppe Vasi published this etching he had already shown in two separate plates the dome of the basilica (1747) and the

 Joseph Addison - Remarks on several parts of Italy, in the years 1701, 1702, 1703

 There is nothing, I believe, in this famous structure, so worthy of applause, as the admirable symmetry and proportion of its parts.
 Notwithstanding all the carving, gilding, basso relievos, medallions, urns, statues, columns, and pictures with which it abounds, it does not, on the whole, appear over-crouded with ornaments.

 Tobias Smollett - Travels through France and Italy - 1766

 There are days when the vast nave looks mysteriously vaster than on others and the gorgeous baldachino a longer journey beyond the far-spreading tessellated plain of the pavement, and when the light has yet a quality which lets things loom their largest, while the scattered figures - I mean the human, for there are plenty of others - mark happily the scale of items and parts.
 Then you have only to stroll and stroll and gaze and gaze; to watch the glorious altar-canopy lift its bronze architecture, its colossal embroidered contortions, like a temple within a temple, and feel yourself, at the bottom of the abysmal shaft of the dome, dwindle to a crawling dot.

-You may wish to read more of Henry James' account of his visit to S. Pietro in 1873.
+Henry James - Italian Hours.
+You may wish to read more of his account of a visit to S. Pietro in 1873.